Agencies Are Steering You In The Wrong Direction On Revenue Strategy

 Make Your Business Remarkable

 I can’t emphasize enough how important this piece of the puzzle is today.
-If your business isn’t remarkable, its invisible.
-If its not remarkable, any amount of marketing is going to underperform.
-If its not remarkable, you’re going to lose deals to competitors.
-If its not remarkable, there’s no reason for customers to stay with you.
+If your business isn’t remarkable, it’s invisible.
+If it’s not remarkable, any amount of marketing is going to underperform.
+If it’s not remarkable, you’re going to lose deals to competitors.
+If it’s not remarkable, there’s no reason for customers to stay with you.

 Most agency partners are ill equipped to work you through a series of discussions and sessions that help you uncover what makes you remarkable, but you are wasting money trying to market an unremarkable, ordinary company.